 Mostly Straight Research

-Savin-Williams’ study is not a random sampling, but a group of local volunteers willing to participate in both written and in-person interviewing about their sexual history, feelings and behavior.
+Savin-Williams’ study is not a random sampling, but a group of local volunteers willing to participate in both written and in-person interviews about their sexual history, feelings, and behavior.
 The author lets us into much of the detail of the interviews.
-Obviously the study won’t account for the stories and behaviors of people who are not willing to talk about their sexuality in frank terms.
+Obviously, the study won’t account for the stories and behaviors of people who are not willing to talk about their sexuality in frank terms.
 Readers should remember that this book represents the experience of these men who participated and is not representative of a much larger group of men.
-Of particular interest is perusal of the book’s appendices to bring greater clarity to the actual scope of the work and how the author constructed his arguments over time.
+Of particular interest is the perusal of the book’s appendices to bring greater clarity to the actual scope of the work and how the author constructed his arguments over time.

 Male Sexual Attraction: Narrow Categories Needing Wider Margins

 While readers may get the impression that Savin-Williams is attempting to bust the categories of male sexual attraction, he, unfortunately, winds up creating several new categories which are at best confusing.
 The idea of mostly straight is intriguing, but in the interviews, we find that it doesn’t work in every case.
 Additional terms like primarily straight, straightish, and others are present especially when we distinguish sex from romance in the conversation.

 In wrestling with the idea of a spectrum the author muses, “If we acknowledge the reality of mostly straightness, this explodes the myth of sexual categories.”
 Indeed it does, and if it does, in true fluidity there is no spectrum of sexual orientation, no continuum on which to place male sexuality and there are no categories of male sexual attraction.
 It’s in this discussion that the author missed it as he didn’t abandon the gay – bi – straight benchmarks for a more fluid discussion.

 But Sexual Attraction Is All About Story